leonlinsx/minimal-mistakes/_posts/2021-03-13-how-internet-happened.md

 > The need to produce more impressions began to change the calculus at the search sites \[...\] Yahoo needed to find a way to keep users on its pages.

+## Preferring to be the platform

+[As we discussed on abstraction](https://avoidboringpeople.substack.com/p/first-plaid-then-the-world "api"), companies wanted to commoditise the layer below them:

+> Netscape benefited as the underlying platform that was the most trusted and valued by users \[...\] Netscape would even encourage others to build add-ons and plugins that would interact with Netscape's own software, adding features and functions that Netscape itself couldn't dream up.

+> Andreesen was quoted saying that Netscape would turn Windows into "a mundane collection of not entirely debugged device drivers."

+And that usually involves making someone else obsolete:

+> Bezos would lure the offline retailers onto a battlefield of his choosing, which was the web.

 ## It was trendy to own tech stocks, and people justified it by citing intangible valuables

 None of the below is new; you could insert the name of any other sector or "hot" company and get the same takeaway - [shipping routes](https://en.wikipedia.org/wiki/East_India_Company "shipping"), [railroads](https://en.wikipedia.org/wiki/Railway_Mania "rail"), [japanese stocks](https://en.wikipedia.org/wiki/Japanese_asset_price_bubble "jap").

-There will always be a "cool" company.
+There will always be a cool company.

 > Fund managers who did not fill their holdings with technology stocks saw their returns trail those of their peers and even the market indexes